23.12/2022

 MoW30 molybdenum-tungsten alloy, strengthened with a solid solution of tungsten, features temperature resistance and creeping resistance that is higher than molybdenum, and higher machinability than tungsten.

-MoW30-PM crucibles made from sintered and forged molybdenum-tungsten alloy are used primarily to melt corundum in technologies for growing extremely pure sapphire single crystals.
+TMB30-MP crucibles made from sintered and forged molybdenum-tungsten alloy are used primarily to melt corundum in technologies for growing extremely pure sapphire monocrystals.

 Chemical composition of crucibles

-Molybdenum is the base, with 28–32% tungsten.
-The alloy may be additionally strengthened with admixtures of B, Hf, Y, Zr, C.
+Molybdenum is the base, with 28-32% tungsten.
+The alloy may be additionally strenghened with admixtures of B, Hf, Y, Zr, C.

 Shape and dimensions

-Crucibles are produced in accordance with drawings.
+Crucibles are produced in accordance with plans.
 The shape and dimensions are agreed upon with the client.
 Surface roughness of tooled crucibles does not exceed Rz 6.3.

 Crucible density: